 In July 2010, I attended the International AIDS Conference in Vienna, Austria.
 Representatives of the Gates Foundation’s HIV team set-up shop inside the venue with a private conference room.
 For those of us working for civil society organizations, a meeting with the Gates Foundation was highly coveted yet illusive – you had to know someone who knew someone.
 A friend secured an appointment and labored for days over how, in her five minute allotted slot, she could present her nonprofit.
 I waited for her anxiously outside the venue, knowing this was a make or break meeting for her small organization, which seeded activism around HIV and human rights worldwide.
 “How did it go?,” I asked when she emerged.
 “No idea,” she replied.
 “They asked me what our competitive advantage was; I don’t think they understood what we actually do.”

-In a new book, No Such Thing as a Free Gift: The Gates Foundation and the Price of Philanthropy, the sociologist Linsey McGoey traces the evolution of private philanthropy’s ‘father knows best’ approach to giving.
+In the book, No Such Thing as a Free Gift: The Gates Foundation and the Price of Philanthropy, the sociologist Linsey McGoey traces the evolution of private philanthropy’s ‘father knows best’ approach to giving.
 As McGoey explains, foundations used to have a hands off approach to their grantees, with the understanding that those working closely on social issues best understood how to affect change.
 Now, most foundations are intimately involved in trying to shape their grantees’ methods, including the Gates Foundation.
 “The question is whether the practices associated with the new philanthropy – such as tighter control of grantee decision-making; a demand for swifter indicators of project success – might be stifling ingenuity and progress rather than engendering it.”

 The first half of the book approaches philanthropy from both a philosophical and historical perspective, questioning the power imbalance implicit in giving and charity, then interrogating the rise of foundations in the U.S. McGoey reveals that the new religion of ‘philanthrocapitalism’ – applying business models to giving – is nothing new.
 What is different though is the scale of private giving and the power philanthropists now wield over governments.
 The second half of the book focuses on the Gates Foundation in particular because of their endowment and the lack of independent analysis about their impact.